dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 ## Assignment and reading due Tuesday, January 25

+## You may work with a partner to complete these programs.

 ## Overview and Goals

 This is it: the first unit.
 We're going to focus on two things: